-Number of Name of committee members Meetings Attended/Held Attendance Rate Ms. Ye Yi Fan 2/2 100% Mr. Ng Lai Po 2/2 100% Dr. Yan Shao Shi (appointed on 11 July 2023) N/A N/A Mr. Chai Woon Chew (resigned on 11 July 2023) 0/2 0%
+Number of

+Meetings Attendance Rate

+Name of committee members Attended/Held

+Ms. Ye Yi Fan 1/1 100%

+Mr. Ng Lai Po 1/1 100%

+Dr. Yan Shao Shi 1/1 100%

 Remuneration Committee

 The Company has established the Remuneration Committee with written terms of reference in accordance with Rule 3.25 of the Listing Rules and the CG Code.
 As of the date of this report, the Remuneration Committee comprises the following three Independent Non-executive Directors: